ExCon: Explanation-driven Supervised Contrastive Learning for Image Classification: Methodology

-In our case, we want to take advantage of the explanation-driven augmentations in such a way that it reflects the changing behavior of the entire model during the training process.
+\textbf{Training Pipeline for ExCon(B)} Note that we want to take advantage of the explanation-driven augmentations in such a way that it reflects the changing behavior of the entire model during the training process.
 As the model is composed of the encoder and the classifier, providing the former with the non-stationary explanations of the classifier's outputs during training allows it to keep track of the changing behavior of the whole model and how it affects its decision-making process through the training iterations.
-For this reason, we iterate between the encoder $Enc(\cdot)$ and the classifier $Clf(\cdot)$ at each training epoch.
+For this reason, we iterate between the encoder $\mathbf{Enc}(\cdot)$ and the classifier $\mathbf{Clf}(\cdot)$ at each training epoch.

-As in \cite{khosla2020supervised}, during the encoder's supervised contrastive training process, the contrastive loss is computed using a projection of the encoder's output $\bm{r} = Enc(\bm{x}) \in \mathbb{R}^{D_{E}}$ where $\bm{x}$ denotes the encoder's input and $D_{E} = 2048$.
-The projection is performed by means of a ReLU-based multi-layer perceptron $Proj(\cdot)$ that maps the encoder's output $\bm{r}$ to a vector $\bm{z} = Proj(\bm{r}) \in \mathbb{R}^{D_{P}}$ where $D_P = 128$.
-The standard practice of normalizing both the encoder's output $\bm{r}$ and the projection's output $\bm{z}$ using the $L_{2}$ norm is performed in order to obtain embeddings that lie on the unit hypersphere.
-It has been shown that normalized representations of the encoder's outputs improve top-1 accuracy in classification tasks \cite{schroff2015facenet, sohn2016improved}.
-The normalized representations of the projection's outputs enable the use of inner products to measure similarity distances in the projection space \cite{khosla2020supervised}.
-The linear classifier $Clf(\cdot)$ takes as input the encoder's output $\bm{r}$ where $Clf(\bm{r}) \in \mathbb{R}^{|class|}$ and $|class|$ is the total number of classes for a given classification task.